A Latent Representation Learning Framework for Hyperspectral Image Emulation in Remote Sensing: Methodology

 \subsection{Proposed emulation framework}

 Traditionally, HS image emulation is performed in two stages.
 First, a dimensionality reduction step is applied to the data, typically using principal component analysis (PCA) on the image spectra.
 Second, a regression model is trained to predict the projection coefficients of new spectra \cite{verrelst2017}.
-This framework circumvents the limitations of regression models when applied directly to high-dimensional data such as HSI.
-As dimensionality reduction is implicit in a variational autoencoder (VAE), we first investigated a more direct formulation, in which a VAE-based model is trained to map the biophysical parameters $\mathbf{Y}$ to the emulated hyperspectral data $\mathbf{\hat{I}}$.
-Then, we extended the VAE-based framework to include a pretraining step first.

-Unlike linear methods, a VAE can capture non-linear relationships both within and across spectral bands, thereby preserving the complexity of hyperspectral signatures \cite{Zare2014}.
+This framework circumvents the limitations of regression models when applied directly to high-dimensional data such as HSI, reducing the task to predicting a small number of components rather than the entire spectrum or cube.
+However, relying on linear DR methods disregards the existing non-linearities arising due to effects such as multiple scattering, material mixtures and non-linear spectral mixing processes \cite{altmann2012,dobigeon2014}.
+On the other hand, a variational autoencoder (VAE) learns a non-linear latent representation of hyperspectral data, enabling it to capture complex spectral interactions.
 Moreover, its variational formulation constrains the latent space to follow a Gaussian prior, which enables consistent random sampling and ensures that neighboring latent codes decode into spectrally similar outputs \cite{kingma2013}.
-Formally, an encoder network $f_\phi$ maps the input $\mathbf{Y}$ into a latent representation $z$, from which a decoder $D_{{\theta}}$ generates the emulated data: